pRakesh15/ticketBookingService/README.md

 createdb train_reservation
 ```

-2. Initialize the database schema by executing the SQL script in `server/db/schema.sql` or use the provided schema in this README.
+2. Initialize the database schema by executing the SQL script in `server/data/schema.sql` or use the provided schema in this README.
+3. I'm using a cloud database known as Supabase.

 ### Backend Setup